legenddcr/Sonata/README.md

 Sonata
 ======

-Sonata is a trial project for learning JVM.
+Sonata is a programming practice playground for myself.

-Plan to based on open source Dalvik machine.